ptrthomas/ReCamMaster/README.md

 **Character:** We collect 66 different human 3D models as characters from [Fab](https://www.fab.com) and [Mixamo](https://www.mixamo.com).

 **Animation:** We collect 93 different animations from [Fab](https://www.fab.com) and [Mixamo](https://www.mixamo.com), including common actions such as waving, dancing, and cheering.
-We use these animations to drive the collected characters and created diverse datasets through various combinations.
+We use these animations to drive the collected characters and create diverse datasets through various combinations.

 **Camera:** To ensure camera movements are diverse and closely resemble real-world distributions, we create a wide range of camera trajectories and parameters to cover various situations.
 To achieve this by designing rules to batch-generate random camera starting positions and movement trajectories: